Australia Family Visa

 - You must qualify health and character criteria.

-How to apply for Australian spouse visa
+How to apply for spouse visa Australia

 - You can either be in Australia or overseas while applying for the spouse visa.